Venkat19967/WorkhShopGit/README.md

 # WorkhShopGit
-This is a sample workshop for basics of Girt
+This is a sample workshop for basics of Git